farhankhan197/Markdowns/readme.md

 ### *7. Pre-Coding Period (April - May)*
    - *Community Bonding:* Use this time to bond with your organization.
 Understand their coding standards and workflow.
-   - *Set Up Development Environment:* Ensure you have all the necessary tools and dependencies set up on your system.
+   - *Set Up Development Environment:* Ensure you have all the necessary tools and dependencies set up on your system eg. Docker, NodeJS, Python etc.
    - *Plan in Detail:* Break down your project into smaller tasks and create a detailed plan for the coding period.

 ### *8. Coding Period (May - August)*
    - *Regular Updates:* Provide regular updates to your mentor and community.
-Use version control effectively to track your progress.
+Use version control (Git, GitHub etc) effectively to track your progress.
    - *Stick to the Timeline:* Follow the timeline you proposed.
 If you encounter any issues, communicate them promptly.
    - *Testing:* Write tests for your code and ensure it integrates well with the existing codebase.